- Apply online to NOVA as a degree-seeking student: http://www.nvcc.edu/admissions/apply/index.html

 - Work experience (DNH, OTA)

-Any students who have met the required pre‐requisites may apply to an Allied Health or Nursing program.
+Any students who have met the required pre‐requisites may apply to an Health Science or Nursing program.
 However, international and out‐of‐state students should note the following priority admission policy:

 - Legal residents domiciled in the cities and counties supporting the College